6. Heat cycles and their realizations

-In individual parts of the turboset are realized these thermodynamic changes in ideal case:
+In individual parts of the turboset are performed these thermodynamic changes in ideal case:

-- The isentropic compression of the working gas from state 1 to state 2 is realized in the compression part.
+- The isentropic compression of the working gas from state 1 to state 2 is performed in the compression part.

 - Heating of gas

 - Heating of the working gas from temperature T2 to temperature T3 is isobaric process.
-It is realized inside heater OH or the combustion chamber SK.
+It is performed inside heater OH or the combustion chamber SK.

 - Expansion of gas